mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 This leads into the next rule.

 **Ellipses**: An ellipsis is a trio of periods (…).
-Don’t use it—unless you're quoting someone.
+Don’t use it-unless you're quoting someone.
 You rarely see it used in textbooks, because it’s the sign of a lazy writer failing to structure their thoughts so that they fall within the lines of more common punctuation.
 In essence, the writer is falling back on free-form speech patterns.
 Speaking of which, that's the one place it’s okay to use an ellipsis: inside a quote.

 For example, she said to me, “Linda… You need to get rid of that damn cat.”